Episode Transcript

 don't all hurt the same.
 Yep.

-That's to the.
-Audience too, by the way.
+That's to the audience too, by the way.

-One got me.
-Right in the.
+Cat one got me.
+Right in the gut.

-man.
+Oh man.
 Which when I watch regular

+Still this one.
 Yes, still.
-I've.

-Seen it so many times.
+I've seen it so many times.
 I still cry.

 This one hasn't really gotten methere.